Homework PracticeSign Up

 Which comparison between sodium chloride and carbon dioxide is most accurate?

-A.Sodium chloride is covalent and carbon dioxide is ionic.
+A.Sodium chloride is ionic, while carbon dioxide is covalent.

-C.Sodium chloride is ionic, while carbon dioxide is covalent.
+B.Sodium chloride is covalent and carbon dioxide is ionic.